 Territories across the programme area have high energy needs linked to their cold and extreme climates.
 This, in turn requires smart energy solutions, including smart energy storage.
 Long distances and a lack of access of communities and hubs drives the need to explore community-based systems, for example for islands and remote areas.
 The area has a high potential for renewable energy resources and can build on vast expertise and experience in the field and a preparedness to adopt and apply new technologies and new solutions.
 The main focus is achieving net energy savings and respect of biodiversity and habitats.
-Types of actions to be funded:

-- Transfer and development of sustainable renewable energy generation and energy efficiency solutions suitable for cold climates and remote communities. - Facilitating the use of place-based energy surpluses and development of smart energy management concepts in remote communities.
+·Transfer and development of sustainable renewable energy generation and energy efficiency solutions suitable for cold climates and remote communities.

+·Facilitating the use of place-based energy surpluses and development of smart energy management concepts in remote communities.

 In all activities that are approved by the NPA programme, there should be an integration of the horizontal criteria.
-This means that the activities should strive for a performance with low carbon footprint, with equal opportunities for men and women and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+This means that the activities should strive for sustainable development, with equal opportunities for men and women, non-discrimination and accessibility and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+Activities should be carried out with respect for fundamental rights.